Southern Alberta Summer Games

 - County of Warner

 - MD of Willow Creek

 Over the years, the games have evolved.
-In 1979, a Cultural component was added and is now a key part of the Games.
-This year the cultural component will be represented in the Photography event.
+In 1979, a cultural component was added and is now a key part of the Games.
+In recent years the cultural component has been represented in the photography event.
 Other activities such as arts and craft displays or competitions, music concerts, and social events are integral components to the four fun-filled days.
-And in 1986, a partnership between the Host Community, Southern Alberta Recreation Association and the Alberta Sport Council saw the Southern Alberta Summer Games become the playoff venue for the Alberta Games in some sports and selected age groups.
-This partnership continues every second year, still providing a grass roots competition and yet providing a vehicle for elite athletes to move on to a higher level of competition.
+And in 1986, a partnership between the host community, Southern Alberta Recreation Association and the Alberta Sport Council saw the Southern Alberta Summer Games become the playoff venue for the Alberta Games in some sports and selected age groups.
+This partnership continues every second year, still providing a grassroots competition and yet providing a vehicle for elite athletes to move on to a higher level.